jhsklover/experiental-learning-technology-and-ai/week-05-automl-training/README.md

 # Week 5: AutoML & No-Code Model Training

-Trained a custom image classifier with Google Teachable Machine and compared generic vs fine-tuned Hugging Face models for the [component name] component of our [capstone project name].
+Trained a custom image classifier with Google Teachable Machine and compared generic vs fine-tuned Hugging Face models for the **Transaction Ingestion Workflow** component of our **Financial Fraud Detection System** capstone.

-## Custom Model Training- Built a [Phishing/Legitimate] image classifier with Teachable Machine - Achieved ___% accuracy on 10 held-out test images - Precision: ___% | Recall: ___% | F1: ___%
+## Custom Model Training
+- Built a **Authentic/Forged** image classifier with Teachable Machine
+- Achieved **70**% accuracy on 10 held-out test images
+- Precision: **75**% | Recall: **60**% | F1: **66.67**%

 ## Fine-Tuned Model Comparison
-Compared 3 models (1 generic + 2 fine-tuned) on 5 test inputs: - Generic: distilbert-sst-2 (sentiment) - Fine-Tuned A: [model name] - Fine-Tuned B: [model name]
+Compared 3 models (1 generic + 2 fine-tuned) on 5 test inputs:
-2026-03-09
+- Generic: distilbert-sst-2 (sentiment)
+- Fine-Tuned A: bert-tiny-finetuned-sms-spam-detection (text classification)
+- Fine-Tuned B: roberta-spam (text classification)

 ## Finding
-Recommended [model name] for [component name] because [1 sentence reason].
+Recommended **roberta-spam** for **Transaction Ingestion Workflow** because it provided the most accurate analysis of the input texts, correctly identifying if they were legitimate or fraudulent 80% of the time.
-Fine-tuned models showed [higher/comparable] performance with [more relevant labels / higher confidence / better handling of edge cases].
+Fine-tuned models showed **higher** performance with more relevant labels and correct analysis.

 See `report.md` for full analysis.